While a Napa vacation can be an oenophile’s dream come true, wine is certainly not the only thing to enjoy in this bucolic region.

 If that’s not enough to pique your interest, there’s more!
 Far Niente’s Carriage House offers visitors an opportunity to view the classic car collection the late Mr. Nickel assembled throughout his life.
 You don’t have to be a car lover to enjoy the treasures housed there — automobiles from Italy, Britain, Germany and America, including a 1966 Ferrari 500 Superfast, a 1961 Corvette roadster as well as several vintage BMW motorcycles — but if you are a car lover, this is a “don’t miss” stop on your Napa vacation.
 Guided Far Niente tours and tastings are offered several times each day, by appointment. (farniente.com)

-Rubicon Estate’s grounds and the ivy-draped historic stone chateau are, quite simply, beautiful.
+Rubicon Estate’s grounds and the ivy-draped historic stone chateau are beautiful.
 The inviting European-style courtyard includes fountains, park benches modeled after Paris’ Luxembourg Gardens and bocce ball courts.
-Visitors must pay an “entrance fee” ($25 at the time of this writing), but it does include a tasting of five Rubicon wines as well as valet parking, a tour of the grounds and access to the wine bar, retail center and unique Centennial Museum where the winery’s fascinating history is showcased alongside Coppola film memorabilia.
-(Insider tip: Don’t miss the Chocolate Wine Sauce!) (inglenook.com)
+Visitors must pay an entrance fee, but it does include a tasting, a tour of the grounds and access to the wine bar, retail center (buy some Chocolate Wine Sauce!) and the unique Centennial Museum where the winery’s fascinating history is showcased alongside Coppola film memorabilia. (inglenook.com)

 Beaulieu Vineyard (Rutherford) – The name of this historic winery harkens back to what the wife of its founder (Fernande and Georges de Latour, respectively) exclaimed — “Quel beau lie!” (“What a beautiful place!”) — upon her first visit to the property in 1900.
 BV is the longest continuously operating winery in the Napa Valley, surviving and actually thriving during the Prohibition years by making sacramental wines.
 The property’s charming winery building dates back to 1885 and was sold to the de Latours around 1915.